adrybakov/wulfric/docs/source/user-guide/conventions/which-cell.rst

 Conventional cell
 -----------------

-For any given cell and atoms the conventional cell associated with it can be computed by the function :py:func:`wulfric.crystal.get_conventional()`
+For any given cell and atoms conventional cell associated with it can be computed by the function :py:func:`wulfric.crystal.get_conventional()`